goossaert/kingdb/README.md

 ###Why should I use KingDB?

 - Fast for heavy write workloads and random reads.
+- The architecture, code, and data format are simple.
 - Multipart API to read and write large entries in smaller parts.
 - Multiple threads can access the same database safely.
 - Crash-proof: nothing ever gets overwritten.